carlsednaoui/ouibounce/README.md

 ### The philosophy behind this project
 This library helps you increase your landing page conversion rates.
 From my experience, you can expect a lift of 7% to 15% depending on your audience, traffic type (paid or unpaid) and offer.

-Talking about offers... __please__ use OuiBounde to __provide value__ to your visitors.
+Talking about offers... __please__ use OuiBounce to __provide value__ to your visitors.
 With tools like these __it's very easy to create something spammy-looking__ that provides little value to prospective customers yet ensures a terrible experience.

 Not sure what I mean by "provide value"?
 Here are a few ideas to get your creative juices flowing: